So let us talk book fairs...pros and cons as well as

 Excessive amount of non-book items available at a book fair - Klutz kits, expensive pens, diaries, etc...

-Big corporation - staff are continually changing so notes and requests are lost/overlooked - I am on at least my 4th home office representative in 9 years
+are lost/overlooked - I am on at least my 4th home office representative in 9

 Focus on pop topics for books not award winning books